zaidiasyraf/aeonbank/README.md

 6. Added new entity called BookBorrower
    1. To record the trail of book being borrowed and returned
 7. Can return a book without need to know the borrower
+8. Add auditor field for each entity. {Date created on, Last Updated on}
+   1. Best practice

 ## Code structure